carlosahs/morse_code/README.md

   gives structure to the Morse code and offers relatively fast insertion, deletion, and searching `O(lg n)` times compared to the `O(1)` times of a hash map.

-## `interpreter` program
+## `InterpreterUI` program
-This program simply uses a `vector` to store the words that need to be translated.
-The choice of using this structure is because inserting items takes `O(1)` time, contrary to a linked list where insertion takes `O(n)` time.
+The program implements a `vector` when performing translation operations.
+The decision to use a `vector` was made based on its average insertion time of `O(1)` because of its
+implementation: Using regular C++ arrays that are replaced by larger ones when the current array is filled, copying each element of the filled array to the new larger array, taking `O(n)` time.
+Another consideration was that since any message the user enters is probably not going to be considerably large, then the `O(n)` operation of `vector` when filled is an acceptable time complexity.

 # Tests
 ## `MorseKey`